Patient’s Guide to HIPAA – Basic Rights: G. Right to Request Restrictions on Uses and Disclosures (FAQ 51 – 53)

 Here’s another example.
 You pay out of pocket for a genetic test to see if you have a gene that predisposes you to colon cancer.
 The test is positive, and you schedule a colonoscopy that you cannot afford to pay for yourself.
 Your health plan may ask why it should pay for a colonoscopy for someone of your age when the test is only recommended for someone much older.
 You may be forced to reveal the test and the result that you wanted to keep secret.
 All the effort and expense that went into keeping the test from your health plan may be wasted in that case.

-14. Will a restriction demand really make your health record private?
+14. Will a restriction demand really make your health record completely private?
 Sadly, the answer is no. Don’t get your expectations raised too much.
 The restriction only applies to disclosures to health plans.
 Other disclosures allowed by the Privacy Rule – to public health agencies, researchers, law enforcement, private litigants, the CIA, and others – are not affected in any way by a patient’s restriction.
-Also unaffected are disclosures to a covered entities business associates, disclosures for health care operations, and disclosures to other health care providers for treatment.
+Also unaffected are disclosures to other health care providers for treatment.
 Think about that if you want to undertake the efforts to ask for a restriction and make it work.
-It provides a narrow degree of confidentiality.
+The right to restrict provides a narrow degree of confidentiality.
 That may be what you need, but don’t expect any more.
 Only you can decide if the expense and the effort are worth the limited result.

 So why did OCR adopt this messy, complicated, nearly-impossible-to implement change in the Privacy Rule?
 Because Congress directed the change in the HITECH Act.
 It’s a well-intentioned provision, but we have many doubts that it will work well in the real world.
 We will all find out together over the next few years.
 If a provider does not provide you with the confidentiality required by law, you can complain to OCR.
 However, any complaint is only likely to exacerbating sharing of the information that you wanted kept secret in the first place.